flora-pm/flora-server/README.md

 ### Flora server

-Configuration is handled through environment variables.
+The configuration is handled through environment variables.
 They are all prefixed by `FLORA_` to avoid conflict, and the server will tell you which ones are missing.

 To start in the best of conditions, create a file called `environment.local.sh` with the following content: